The more me-too your product or service is, the harder you have to work to sell it.

 The evidence is all around you: Me-too products spending tens or even hundreds of millions on marketing, because the only real difference between the products is the marketing itself.

-How many carbonated, caffeinated drinks are there?
-If you blind-taste-tested the twenty or so products available in your average supermarket, would you be able to identify the brands?
+How many carbonated, caffeinated performance drinks are there?
+If you blind-taste-tested the ten or so products available in your average supermarket, would you be able to identify the brands?
 Most likely not.

-The real difference is this: Red Bull’s world of advertising and marketing (brand image) is different to Monster’s world of advertising and marketing (brand image).
-And these worlds attract different inhabitants.
+The real difference is this: Red Bull’s brand image (created by advertising and marketing) is different to Monster’s brand image (created by advertising and marketing).

 Here comes another one

 If you enter a market with a me-too product undistinguished from the other products in that market, your product won’t deliver market share.
 You’ll have to buy it.
-Which means you’ll survive only for as long as you can keep buying market share.
-As soon as you stop buying, you’ll die.
+Which means outspending and outmarketing the incumbents who will react by increasing their spending and marketing to defend their market share.

 Imagine launching a new cleaning product into a crowded cleaning product market.
-And your product doesn’t have a demonstrable, convincing performance advantage.
+And your product doesn’t have a demonstrable, convincing performance benefit.

 Your courses of action are strictly limited, and determined by the depth of your pockets.